openDAQ/iDDS-Module/README.md

 ---

 ## iDDS Network and Nodes
 Nodes in an iDDS network advertise their presence and nature using periodic advertisement messages every 5 seconds.
-A network host can support multiple nodes, each identified by a **system-wide unique node identifier** (e.g., `<mac>-<application>`).
+A network host can support multiple nodes, each identified by a **system-wide unique node identifier** (e.g., `<manufacturer><productType><serialNumber>`).
 Nodes can also have logical identifiers and are referenced in control messages using their unique identifiers.

 ### Wrapper Implementation Details
 The iDDS wrapper currently implements **three DDS topics**: